Rate-Induced Tipping to Metastable Zombie Fires: R-tipping Mechanisms for Global Warming

+where $|_{S}$ denotes restriction to $S$.
 In the reduced problem~\eqref{eq: ProjRed}--\eqref{eq: ProjReds}, the question of loss of tracking boils down to whether $W^{u,[r]}(\tilde{e}^-)$ leaves $S_1$ through $F_1$.
 To address this question, we note that the denominator in~\eqref{eq: ProjRed} changes sign at a fold

 It then follows that, depending on the numerator in~\eqref{eq: ProjRed}, there are two types of fold points: \begin{itemize} \item A {\em jump point}~\cite{SZMOLYAN2001419} is a point $p$ on a fold such that